-This course is designed to help anyone struggling with how to support a grieving person, with a combination of audio lessons led by Nora McInerny and psychologist Dr. Anna Roth and a downloadable workbook filled with with actionable steps.
-It will help the grief-adjacent:
+This e-course is designed to help anyone struggling with how to support a grieving person.
+It includes a combination of audio lessons led by Nora McInerny and psychologist Dr. Anna Roth, plus a downloadable workbook filled with actionable steps and handouts.

-- understand the physiological, emotional and psychological effects of grief on the person they care about -- and on themselves
+- understand the physiological, emotional and psychological effects of grief on the person you care about -- and on yourself

-- establish and maintain constructive ways to communicate with and support the griever
+- establish and maintain constructive ways to communicate with and support your griever

-- identify their own reflexive pity responses and shift toward empathetic and compassionate communication and actions
+- identify your own reflexive pity responses and shift toward empathetic and compassionate communication and actions